JacquesIversen/pp5-react/Testing.md

   3. Click the "Sign In" button, user is signed in. == pass
   4. Enter a valid username and password. == pass
   5. Click the "Sign In" button, user is not signed in. == pass
-  6. Sending empty data in form, should return an error message == Fail // Alert not functioning.
+  6. Sending empty data in form, should return an error message == pass
-  7. Giving wrongfull information should cause error == Fail // Alert not functioning.
+  7. Giving wrongfull information should cause error == pass
   8. Link for signup working == pass
   9. Navbar is rendered correctly == pass
   10. Page is responsive == pass